 Do not ask what the person's "real" or "original" name was.
 Do not ask to see pictures of the person before they began transitioning.
-If the person does show you pictures of themselves before they began transitioning, do not make comments like, "But you were so handsome/pretty before!" or "Why would you do this to yourself when you were so beautiful before."
+If the person transitioning, do not make comments like, "But you were so handsome/pretty before!" or "Why would you do this to yourself when you were so beautiful before."
 Or "So that was when you had a vagina/penis?"
 Do not ask the person questions about their current or past body, especially their genitals or other body parts that cannot be seen in public.
 Do not "test" the person by asking them questions "only a real woman" or "only a real man" would know the answers to.
 Never ask a person "what" they are - a person is not a thing and their body and identity are personal.
 If a person wants you to know more about their body or identity, they will tell you.